NickGrunert/master-thesis/modules/02_algorithm.typ

     @fig:surface_separation shows how the surfaces are created and how the separation and linking steps influence the outcome.
     Initially, three larger surfaces were merged despite the presence of a clearly defined edge between them; however, this edge was only partially identified but not fully connected.
     Consequently, the algorithm divided them into three smaller surfaces.
-    Subsequently, reconnecting the surfaces was attempted; however, the mean derivative of the surfaces was found to be too different, rigthfully not resulting in reconnection.
+    Subsequently, reconnecting the surfaces was attempted; however, the mean derivative of the surfaces was found to be too different, rightfully not resulting in reconnection.
     Nonetheless, the algorithm successfully reconnected numerous small surfaces that had been divided due to their inherent thinness.

     #subpar.grid(